XavierPlayz700/Xavier-s-Room---Pendulum-Newton-s-Cradle/README.md

 Enjoy the background art!

-Coding done by Kokichi
+- Coding done by Kokichi.
-Art done by Kokichi
+- Art done by Kokichi.

-Officially made and published by Kokichi
+Officially made and published by Kokichi.